ReactiveMatter/tunnelcms/readme.md

 The `title` property can be set for the page title.
 If not set, the first heading in the markdown file is set as title.

-If a layout requires the list of all parsed files, the function `get_all_pages()` can be called.
-It returns an array of pages.
-Each element will have properties set for that page.
+If a layout requires the list of all parsed files, the function `get_all_pages()` can be called to get and array of pages.
+Each element will have properties (YAML front matter) set for that page.

 ## 🏷️ Tags

 Files can be assigned tags using the front matter property `tags`.
-In addition to this, Tunnel CMS assigns tags if hash tags are given in the file (e.g. `#tag1`).
+In addition to this, Tunnel CMS assigns tags if hash tags are detected in the file (e.g. `#tag1`).

+A line in file which contains only hash tags is removed while rendering.

 ## 💾 Cache

-Tunnel CMS stores the rendered HTML files in `tunnel/site` folder with the directory structure as the root folder.
-Whenever a file is requested for the first time, a build processes in initiated.
-In the build process, front matter is processed, the HTML content is generated and saved as HTML files in `tunnel/site`.
+Tunnel CMS stores the rendered HTML files in `tunnel/site` folder with the directory structure same as the root folder.
+Whenever a file is requested for the first time, a build process in initiated.
+In the build process, front matter is processed, the HTML content is generated from markdown and saved as HTML files in `tunnel/site`.
 The file modified time (mtime) and the build time (btime) is entered into an SQLite database (`tunnel/build.db`).
 If the file modified time does not change, the files from `tunnel/site` are served on request.
 As and when the file modified time changes, the build process is again initiated.

 The build process can be forced by supplying the `?build` parameter in the request.
 No, value is required for this parameter.
 To build the entire site, `?buildsite` parameter may be supplied.